Technology

 • Reveals debugging flow, naming, and boundary thinking.

-• Highlights api architecture evaluation instincts under constraints.
+• Highlights your API architecture instincts under real-world constraints.

 • Walkthrough of diagrams, contracts, and failure domains.